emcie-co/parlant/docs/adapters/vector_db/elasticsearch.md

-# Elasticsearch Configuration
+# Elasticsearch Vector Database

-This document describes how to configure Parlant to use Elasticsearch as a vector database.
+The Elasticsearch adapter provides persistent vector storage for Parlant using Elasticsearch's dense vector capabilities.
+This replaces the default in-memory storage with production-ready persistence.

+For general Parlant usage, see the [official documentation](https://www.parlant.io/docs/).

 ## Environment Variables